lethall/DataScience/README.md

 Experiments and tools to extract useful information from raw data
 ## Agenda

+#### 4/5 (this may take several days)
+- Review prefaces and DSfS ch 1 "DataScienceter"
+- Deeper into Python (DSfS ch 2 "A Crash Course in Python")

 #### 4/4
 - Walk-thru of spherical module and notebooks
-- Deeper into Python (DSfS ch 2 "A Crash Course in Python")

 #### 4/3
 - Virtual environments